elastic/elasticsearch-php/README.md

 PHP Version Requirement
 ----
-Version 2.0 of this library requires at least PHP version 5.4.0 to function.
-If you are on an older version of PHP, it is recommended that you upgrade, as PHP 5.3 is official EOL.
-Elasticsearch-PHP v0.4.x and v1.x are compatible with PHP 5.3.9+, but will eventually stop being supported.
+VeVersion 5.0 of this library requires at least PHP version 5.6.6 to function.
+In addition, it requires the native JSON extension to be version 1.3.7 or higher.

 | PHP Version | Elasticsearch-PHP Branch |
 | ----------- | ------------------------ |